spannerisms/BRRSuiteGUI/README.md

 For example, with a `First loop sample` of 100, an `Attempt count` of 3, an `Increment` of 10 and a `Range` of 2, the following samples will be attempted as the loop point:
 > [98, 99, **100**, 101, 102], [108, 109, **110**, 111, 112], [118, 119, **120**, 121, 122]

-Any loop sample points that fall outside the range of the sample will be skipped.
+Any loop sample points that fall outside the range of the sample as a whole will be skipped.

 As candidates are created, they will populate the candidates list in the `Listen` area named as: `<wavname>_<kHz>_<loopsample>`.